kubernetes-sigs/cluster-api/docs/book/src/developer/testing.md

 Another consideration that can help in improving test maintainability is the idea of testing "by layers"; this idea could apply whenever we are testing "higher-level" functions that internally uses one or more "lower-level" functions;
-in order to avoid writing/maintaining redundant test, whenever possible contributors should take care of testing _only_ the logic that is implemented in the "higher-level" function, delegating the test function called internally to a "lower-level" set of unit tests.
+in order to avoid writing/maintaining redundant tests, whenever possible contributors should take care of testing _only_ the logic that is implemented in the "higher-level" function, delegating the test function called internally to a "lower-level" set of unit tests.